ximtech/salt-energy/README.md

 <img src="salt-battery/assets/prereq.jpg" width="300" alt="battery_prereq">

-The project contains `solidworks` source models and `stl` directory with all required models for 3D printing.
+The project contains source models in `solidworks` directory with all required models for 3D printing.
-All that needs to assembly a single device:
+Solidworks format `.SLDPRT` can be easily converted to `.stl` using online tools or using CAD plugins in slicer tool All that needs to assembly a single device:
 - 1x - Battery (see [Specification](#specification))
 - 2x - Battery contacts (***Only positive contact required***).
 Can be found in `Aliexpress`, `Ebay` or `Amazon` by description: `Battery AA AAA Battery Positive to Negative Spring Plate Set`